thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 ))
 ```

-Our completions are complete.
-And with them we've implemented an LSP!
+Our completions are complete and with them we've implemented an LSP!

-## A little White Lie
+## A Little White Lie and Moment for Reflection

 Implemented an LSP...mostly.
 If you look at the source code for our LSP, you'll find quite a bit of code that isn't covered here.